Legal Tech Redefined

 One thing is pretty obvious.
 In a digital process, the customer will have to commit in legal terms sooner or later to access a service or acquire a product.
 Even in the most digitalized companies, this “digital last mile” remains largely unsolved due to a lot of confusion as to what needs to be done to create a legally binding contractual relationship digitally.

-For this very purpose, electronic signature was introduced.
+For this very purpose, the electronic signature was introduced.
 Not yesterday, over 20 years ago.
-Still, it remains a painful mystery to solve to many of us when it comes to create a digital process based on electronic signature.
-Electronic signature is like soccer.
+Still, it remains a painful mystery to solve for many of us when it comes to creating a digital process based on electronic signatures.
+An electronic signature is like soccer.
 Everyone has an idea or thinks to know what it is or even has a firm opinion about it.
 But very few can do it professionally and effectively to generate savings in a digital transformation process.

 Then, there is the legal consent based on a strong identification.
 Now, this is something that is about to spread big time.
 Why?
 There are several reasons.
 The Anti Money Laundering Regulations (AML) and other legal provisions (e.g. KYC) de facto introduce this concept into the legal framework.
 Lawmakers are increasingly strict on remote identification in general and this allows for entering into a contract without ever showing up physically.
 In addition, it requires no previous setup and hardware environment the average user should have before entering into a digital transaction.
-Remote identification is now possible with relatively user-friendly tools and services including the remote verification of government issued IDs e.g. passports.
-This has become very popular especially in case of companies operating across borders.
-Government issued ID verification is a tricky thing and very few customer service reps are able to perform such a check on IDs they have never met.
-Question is how to link the ID verification to the actual written contract?
-But this is for another topic to discuss.
+Remote identification is now possible with relatively user-friendly tools and services including the remote verification of government-issued IDs e.g. passports.
+This has become very popular, especially in the case of companies operating across borders.
+Government-issued ID verification is a tricky thing and very few customer service reps are able to perform such a check on IDs they have never met.
+The question is how to link the ID verification to the actual written contract.
+But this is another topic to discuss.